Chapter 02: Martialism

 Dayo furrowed her thick eyebrows, letting her eyes disappear under a black cloud of kohl as she raised a sticksword.
 She faced Alex in silence for a beat before they bowed in synchrony.
 This wasn't their first duel.

 Crack crack crack!
 The two fighters met in a blink, their weapons colliding, relocating, and meeting again in a furious dance of whirling bamboo.
-They moved too quickly for Rowan to track by sight alone, but every second, he could hear it-- one two three, one two three four, one two three-- and before long, the rhythmic clashing drew the attention of the whole arena.
+They moved too quickly for Rowan to track by sight alone, but every second, he could hear it—one two three, one, one two three four, one two three—and before long, the rhythmic clashing drew the attention of the whole arena.

 Rowan clenched an agonizing fist at the sea of turned heads around them.
 Had he chosen wrong?
 Surely Xifo'Asetayo watched with the rest.
 Win or lose, Alex and Dayo would finish this duel in glory, their names already on the tongues of a hundred rangers at first course day's end.